MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/AD-Forest-Recovery-Perform-a-Full-Recovery.md

 ms.assetid: 1a1182a6-4462-4a13-806e-0e642a0d5db2
 ms.custom: inhenkel
 ---

-# AD Forest Recovery - Performing a full server recovery
+# AD Forest Recovery - Performing a full server recovery legacy

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 and 2012 R2, Windows Server 2008 and 2008 R2